On Words of non-Hermitian Random Matrices: Words of complex Ginibre matrices

 Complex Ginibre matrices are random matrices with i.i.d.\! standard complex Gaussian coefficients.
 Throughout this paper $G_1,G_2,...$ are i.i.d complex Ginibre matrices of size $N \times N$, scaled such that every entry has variance $\frac{1}{N}$.

-By convention we will call {\em $*$-free word} a monomial expression involving i.i.d.\!
-Ginibre matrices $(G_i)$, but not their conjugate transposes $(G_i^*)$.
-We will refer to expressions involving both $(G_i)$ and $(G_i^*)$ as {\em $*$-words}.
 A $*$-word that involves each $G_i$ and $G_i^*$ the same number of times will be called {\em balanced}.
-A word $w$ such that $w=w^*$ will be called {\em $*$-stable}, where $w^*$ is obtained by $w$ by reversing its order and take the conjugate transpose of every letter.
-To every letter of a $*$-word we associate two parameters: (i) an integer index $j$ associated to $G_j$ and $G_j^*$, and (ii) a sign which can take two values: star for $G_j^*$ and non-star for $G_j$.
+A $*$-word $w$ such that $w=w^*$ will be called {\em $*$-stable}, where $w^*$ is obtained from $w$ by reversing its order and take the conjugate transpose of every letter.
+To every letter of a $*$-word we associate two parameters: (i) an integer index $j$ associated to $G_j$ and $G_j^*$, and (ii) a \textit{sign} which can take two values: star for $G_j^*$ and non-star for $G_j$.

 The two-dimensional sphere (of genus $0$) will be denoted by $\S$.
 For every $g \geq 1$, we will denote by $S_g$ the generic compact connected orientable surface of genus $g$ (a torus with $g$ holes).
 For non-orientable surfaces, which appear in Subsection \ref{polyletters}, we will denote by $N_g$ the connected sum of $g$ real projective planes, such that $N_1 \simeq \Proj$, and $N_2$ is homeomorphic to the Klein bottle.